|

 You may wish to also note that there is a conflict between the use of the Second Audio Program (SAP) channel for description versus Spanish Language in the USA.
 The "plan" is to carry description on its own audio channel in the future (i.e., not a shared purpose channel), but we are a long way off from equipment standardization in this area.
 The FCC concedes this conflict of legacy equipment in paragraphs 28-33 of its Report and Order and gives local stations leeway on which signal to pass, until such time as multiple audio channels are readily available to end users.
 [As of July 2014, there is no plan in the works to utilize additional audio channels.
 The single-channel "SAP" concept appears to be "it" for the foreseeable future...]

-As of July 1, 2021, the list of networks required to provide AD (updated every three years) is: ABC, CBS, Fox, NBC, plus Hallmark, HGTV, History, TBS, and TLC.
-Hallmark and TLC are new, replacing Discovery and USA.
+As of July 1, 2024, the list of networks required to provide audio description (updated every three years based on popularity) is: ABC, CBS, Fox, NBC, plus Hallmark, HGTV, TBS, TLC, and TNT.
+TNT is new, replacing History.
+(Other former mandated nonbroadcast networks are Disney, Discovery, and USA.)
+News and sports networks are routinely exempted.
 Each network is required to provide 87.5 hours of audio-described prime time or children's programming per calendar quarter.
-The ACB has been in touch with the USA network, and they have agreed to continue offering audio described programming.
-We don't know about Discovery, which, by the way, is planning to merge with Warner Media (which owns HBO Max, TBS, and TNT, among other media).
-(In early 2021, after processing exemptions from news and sports networks (see Public Notice listing the top 10 non-broadcast networks), the FCC announced (see the FCC's March Announcement) the 2021 changes.
-Update In August 2021, the FCC granted Warner Media's TBS's request to air "at least 1,000 hours of audio described programming (and more than 1,400 hours of audio described programming on average) during any quarter in which it is unable to meet the minimum hour threshold in the Commission's rules, without regard to the number of repeats.
-Additionally, Warner Media asserts that it will provide audio description for 100 percent of newly produced, non-live programming aired during certain core hours on TBS, TNT, and TruTV.")
+In August 2024, the FCC granted Warner Media's request for TBS to air "at least 1,000 hours of audio-described programming each quarter (and more than 1,400 hours of audio-described programming on average per quarter over the entire waiver period) during any quarter in which it is unable to meet the minimum hour threshold in the Commission’s rules, including repeats.
+The waiver is also conditioned on TNT airing at least 2,500 hours of audio-described programming each year, including repeats.
+Additionally, WBD commits to provide audio description for 100 percent of newly produced, non-live programming aired during certain core hours on TBS, TNT, and TruTV. ")

 Satellite providers (Dish Network and DirecTV) must pass through SAP for the top five non-terrestrial networks as listed above regardless of a subscriber's location.
 However in the cases where a local affiliate of a terrestrial network (i.e., a local station affiliated with a network like ABC, picked up and fed as a convenience to subscribers in the area) is not broadcasting SAP, the satellite provider is not required to pass along the SAP from the stations' networks since the satellite provider gets the signal from local stations.
 If the local affiliates are broadcasting audio description, the satellite companies must pass that signal on to subscribers if they have the technical capability to do so**.